 ‘The Open Studio provides us with the opportunity to express ourselves artistically in a warm, relaxing and welcoming environment. … Our weekly session is fun with plenty of chat and laughs.’ – Participant

-The Open Studio is led by artists Claire Meaney and/or Jill Bouchier with the assistance of volunteers Sarah Lee, Julie Dowling and Barry Edwards, and offers participants the chance to work by themselves or with others on customised art projects in a relaxed and accepting environment.
+The Open Studio is led by artist Jill Bouchier, with the assistance of volunteer Sarah Lee, and offers participants the chance to work by themselves or with others on customised art projects in a relaxed and accepting environment.

 The Open Studio workshop is delivered in blocks of 6–12 weeks and booking is required.
 Materials are provided and no experience is necessary.
 For further information, please contact WHAT on 051 842664.

 Participants of the Open Studio first exhibited their work in the Separate Storms exhibition at University Hospital Waterford in 2011.
-They have since exhibited their work in Cupán Tea (2013) and the Feel Good Factory (2014) during the Well festival of arts and wellbeing.
+They have since exhibited their work in Cupán Tea (2013), the Feel Good Factory (2014), The Feel Good Factory II (2016) and This is WHAT we’re all about (2018) during the Well festival of arts and wellbeing.